miguelgrinberg/.github/CONTRIBUTING.md

 If you are interested in contributing a change to this project, please first discuss the change you wish to make with the maintainer in an issue.
-Once the maintainer accepts the issue and allows you to work it, feel free to submit a pull request.
+Once the maintainer accepts the issue and allows you to work on it, feel free to submit a pull request.
 Pull requests that are submitted without a previous discussion may be closed at the maintainer's discretion.

 **Notes for contributors that use Generative AI tools**:
 - Do not submit code that has been generated with LLMs or other generative AI tools.
 You are